cknotz/R-functions-for-cjoint-analysis/README.md

 * `reslabs`: Optional.
 A character vector of labels for the respondent characteristics (Important: the order of the labels must correspond to the order of attributes in `resvars`!)

 ### Example:
-`cjointRandoTest(data=experimentdata,
+`cjointRandoTest_I(data=experimentdata,
   resvars=c("age_respondent","gender_respondent"),
   dims=c("age","gender","income"),
   reslabs=c("Age (respondent)","Gender (respondent)"),
   dimlabs=c("Age","Gender","Income"))`

-## cjointChiTest()
+## cjointRandoTest_II()

-This function checks if any of the vignette dimensions are associated with each other.
-Such associations can occur by mere chance, even if the composition of vignettes is randomized.
-The function cross-tabulates all combinations of vignette attributes and computes chi-squared tests to test if there are any significant associations between attributes.
-It then saves the resulting p-values and arranges them into a matrix (similar to to a correlation matrix for metric variables).
-A rejected null (small p-value) indicates that there is some statistically significant association between vignette attributes.
-The matrix can optionally be labeled.
+This function checks data from conjoint experiments for randomization problems by checking for associations between any pair of profile attributes.
+Similar to `cjointRandoTest_I`, it cross-tabulates all combinations of profile attributes and computes chi-squared tests to test if there are any significant associations between these attributes.
+A rejected null (small p-value) indicates that there is some statistically significant association between profile attributes.
+The output can be labeled.

 The function takes as arguments:
 * `data`: A data.frame